 How To Tell if Someone is Shooting Up

-Shooting up drugs is a very intense route of using drugs, and the process itself can become somewhat addictive and ritualistic.
-Someone may take frequent and prolonged breaks away from others so that they can shoot up, and it is not uncommon for someone to return from these breaks in a profoundly different state than when they left in the first place, It depends on what kind of drug they are shooting up, but someone may return in a hyperactive, talkative, and ecstatic state if they were shooting up a stimulant, or they may return almost comatose and shuffling if they are shooting up depressants.
+Shooting up drugs results in a more intense high and the process itself can become somewhat addictive and ritualistic.
+A person may take frequent and prolonged breaks away from others so that they can shoot up.
+It is not uncommon for someone to return from these breaks in a different state than when they left.
+The state in which they return can depend on the drug they are shooting up.
+They may return in a hyperactive, talkative, and ecstatic state if they were shooting up a stimulant.
+If they are shooting up depressants, they may return almost comatose.

 Physical Signs of Injecting Drugs

-While the inside of the elbow may be the easiest spot to shoot up and it is often the area that someone starts shooting up in, after a while veins and arteries may become damaged, or “blown”, and they will have to find other spots.
+The inside of the elbow is the easiest spot to shoot up and it is often the area that someone starts shooting up in.
+After a while, veins and arteries may become damaged or “blown,” and they will have to find other spots.

 Some common spots that someone may choose to shoot up drugs can include: